Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Patch fields on an existing calendar event' which is a specific verb+resource action.
-It distinguishes from siblings like create_calendar_event or delete_calendar_event by implying modification rather than creation or deletion.
+The description clearly states 'Patch fields on an existing calendar event' with a specific verb and resource.
+It distinguishes this tool from sibling tools like 'create_calendar_event' and 'delete_calendar_event' by focusing on updating an existing event.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.